RogerCastillo877/backend-server/README.md

 ## Publish Docs with Postman

 You can generate an automatic documentation with postman using publish docs and then publish collection

+## Create helper to return frontend-menu

+Create helper and copy structructure menu from sidebar.service